Steichen … A Century in Photography (1980)

 Lessons of September: One School Remembers 9/11 (2012)

-This is a compelling portrait of a year in the life of Brooklyn Polytechnic Preparatory Country Day School (Poly Prep) which was particularly hit hard by the horrific 9/11 tragedy.
-Ten young alumni died in the World Trade Center, a current student lost her aunt, a recent graduate lost his father, and a teacher lost her brother.
+This is a compelling portrait of a year in the life of Polytechnic Preparatory Country Day School (Poly Prep) in Brooklyn.
+The school was particularly hit hard by the horrific 9/11 tragedy, losing ten young alumni died in the World Trade Center.
+Another student lost her aunt, a graduate lost his father, and a teacher lost her brother.

-Lessons of September includes no graphic footage of the towers falling or of any of the day’s physical devastation.
-Instead, the program relies on emotional interviews, in the main conducted by me, with surviving family members, teachers who remember the victims, and Poly Prep students themselves.
-In this way, the program presents a spectrum of the different ways grief manifests itself, and the creative outlets that helped the community deal with its tremendous sense of loss.
+Lessons of September includes no graphic footage of the towers being hit or collapsing.
+Instead, the program relies on highly emotional interviews, conducted by me, with surviving family members, teachers who remember the victims, and Poly Prep students themselves.
+In this way, the program presents a spectrum of the different ways grief manifests itself and the creative outlets that helped the community deal with its tremendous sense of loss.
 Host/Narrator JOHN TURTURRO commented, “Working on this special episode really meant a lot to me; I am confident that it will touch viewers the same way it touched me.”

-In addition to doing the interviewing, I served as co-producer of the program, along with Kate Geiss and Robert Aberlin.
-Ms. Geiss was the cinematographer, and we shared directorial duties.
-Steve Anderson, of Poly Prep, and the mainstay of the story, was a big help in locating the appropriate people to interview.
+In addition to doing the interviewing, I served as co-producer of the program, along with Kate Geiss and Robert Aberlin served as cinematographer, and we shared directorial duties.
+Poly Prep’s Steve Anderson, and the mainstay of the story was a big help in locating the appropriate people to interview.
 Mr. Aberlin made sure the crew got to the right places at the right time.

 Lessons of September was a co-production of Thirteen/WNET.
 I also contributed to the editing, as did Ms. Geiss and John DeNatale, executive producer of Thirteen/WNET.
 Funding was provided by the Horace W. Goldsmith Foundation, the Norman and Rosita Winston Foundation, and public television viewers.

-Lessons of September was broadcast in, 2002 and re-broadcast in 2003, on the anniversary of “9/11.”
-It was selected by PBS for their national catalogue.
-Special screenings for 9/11 families, teachers and students who appear in the documentary was held at the WNET studio, NYC.
-A North Carolina premiere was held in Kenan Auditorium, UNC Wilmington campus, and on the tenth anniversary of the tragedy, a special screening and discussion was also held on the UNC Wilmington campus.
+Lessons of September was broadcast on WNET-TV13 in 2002 and re-broadcast in 2003, on the anniversary dates of “9/11.”
+The documentary was selected by PBS for their national catalogue.
+Special screenings for 9/11 families, teachers and students who appear in the documentary was held at the WNET studio in New York City.
+A North Carolina premiere was held in Kenan Auditorium, UNC Wilmington campus, and on the tenth anniversary of the tragedy, a special screening and discussion program participants was also held on the UNC Wilmington campus.